Nutritional Needs For Growing Puppies

 Water Quality and Accessibility

 Ensuring the quality and accessibility of water for your puppy is crucial.
-Make sure to use clean, fresh water and clean their regularly to prevent the buildup of harmful bacteria.
+Make sure to use clean, fresh water and clean their water bowl regularly to prevent the buildup of harmful bacteria.
 Additionally, provide your puppy with easy access to water throughout the day, especially during hot weather or periods of increased activity.

 Feeding Frequency